-When creating a meal plan, in addition to suggestions of better food options, nutrition professionals also give very specific recommendations when it comes to quantity of foods they should eat.
+When creating a meal plan, in addition to suggestions for better food options, nutrition professionals also give particular recommendations when it comes to quantity of foods they should eat.

 What have we updated?

 First of all, the entire database was revised and updated according to its latest edition, in 2015, including all the new and recently reviewed data.

 Based on a comprehensive study and evaluation of the information available on the book Food Portion Sizes (Maff Handbook) by Food Standards Agency (2002) we were able to integrate serving sizes and common measures in foods presented in the database.

 Why is this new update important?

 Nutrition professionals have the capability of translating science-based information to real life recommendations to their patients.

 To make this job easier, professionals can now recommend standardised measures of foods in their patient’s meal plans.
 This will allow them to achieve their dietary goals more efficiently, and be aware of what portions of foods they should actually be eating.

 To make the database more complete and accurate, we’ve also added edible portion of foods when the information was available in the dataset.